dhutapratama/docs/socialite.md

 <a name="introduction"></a>
 ## Introduction

-In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
+In addition to typical, form based authentication, Lets also provides a simple, convenient way to authenticate with OAuth providers using [Lets Socialite](https://github.com/laravel/socialite).
 Socialite currently supports authentication via Facebook, Twitter, LinkedIn, Google, GitHub, GitLab, and Bitbucket.

 > **Note**
 > Adapters for other platforms are available via the community driven [Socialite Providers](https://socialiteproviders.com/) website.